jrschmidt/grandpa-basic-ts/README.md

 Many of the small machines produced for household or small office use prior to the introduction of PCs were of this type.

-This app uses Javascript code, from source written in Coffeescript, to act upon an HTML5 canvas element designed to resemble the look of the original platform.
+The project was originally written in Coffeescript, using an HTML5 canvas element to emulate the monochrome, all-caps monitor on the original equipment.
+I'm currently working on a branch to convert the project to Typescript.
+After that, I'd like to modularize the app so it can also run in a command line terminal under Node.

 Event handling classes echo key press events by printing the characters onto the 'console' (the canvas element) and filling a line buffer.
 When the <enter> key is pressed, the ActionController tries to parse the string and build a line object.

 Each line object has a "command" property which identifies the type of command or program line statement it is, as well as other properties which